×

 Once you’ve gotten the hang of familiar stories, focus your attention on local books.
 A search for Portuguese books on Amazon will give you plenty of leads.
 A simple Google search for famous Brazilian and Portuguese authors is also a good way to point you in the right direction.

 In the end, your hard work will be greatly rewarded.
 As your comprehension becomes more advanced, you’ll be able to benefit from the vast array of literary content available in public domain libraries from Brazil and Portugal—all of which can be legally downloaded for free.
-You can get actually an idea of how these work by venturing into more recommendations for easy-to-read books.
+You can get actually an idea of how these work by venturing into more recommendations for books.

 Now that we’ve foreshadowed what you can expect, let’s close in on the key plot elements of our post.